-The Sept 1885 Watchtower took the position that joining the YMCA is wrong.
+The Sept 1885 the Watchtower Society (known today as "JW.ORG") took the position that joining the YMCA is wrong.
 They said, '“Alas for the Bible-rearing practiced in the Y. M. C. Associations!
 They are completely under the control of the sectarians, by whom they are supported.
 Though professedly non-sectarian, professedly controlled by no creed but the Bible, they are more creed-bound than others, since they are bound by all the popular creeds.”'—P. 6.

 Later the underlying religious purpose and interfaith efforts of the YMCA was mentioned in the September 1964 issue of Kingdom Ministry, - a publication used by Jehovah’s Witnesses at their meetings.